-There are many different types of CCTV Camera on the market.
+There are many different types of CCTV Cameras on the market.
 This page should help you work out exactly what you're after.

-A traditional looking CCTV camera which provides a strong visual deterrent.
+A traditional-looking CCTV camera provides a strong visual deterrent.
 Easy to fit and adjust with versatile mounts.
-The camera body is able to incorporate longer lenses which makes this style of camera the natural choice for longer distance work.
-They can still be used for shorter distance applications.
+The camera body is able to incorporate longer lenses which makes this style of camera the natural choice for long-distance work.
+They can still be used for shorter-distance applications.
 We sell these in 3 lens ranges, 2.8-12mm, 6-22mm and 5-50mm.
-We also sell a smaller fixed lens bullet camera
+We also sell a smaller fixed-lens bullet camera

-Open face vandal dome cameras offer much of the protection afforded by traditional vandal dome cameras but are easier to install and the infra red illumination is more effective because there is no way for it to reflect back into the camera lens.
-Our cameras are all metal in construction and have a number of features which make fitting easier.
-We sell a large open face dome camera which has a versatile 2.8-12mm varifocal lens and a small version featuring a fixed focal length lens of either 3.6mm (wide angle) or 8mm (narrow angle).
+Open-face vandal dome cameras offer much of the protection afforded by traditional vandal dome cameras but are easier to install and the infrared illumination is more effective because there is no way for it to reflect back into the camera lens.
+Our cameras are all metal in construction and have a number of features that make fitting easier.
+We sell a large open-face dome camera that has a versatile 2.8-12mm varifocal lens and a small version featuring a fixed focal length lens of either 3.6mm (wide angle) or 8mm (narrow-angle).

-Extremely versatile these can be used inside or outdoors and are suitable for short to mid range applications up to around 15m.
-For longer range detail capture you would need to use a traditional bullet style camera which can accommodate the larger lenses.
+Extremely versatile these can be used inside or outdoors and are suitable for short to mid-range applications up to around 15m.
+For longer-range detail capture, you would need to use a traditional bullet-style camera that can accommodate the larger lenses.

 Some PTZ cameras have the ability to automatically track targets as they move about.
 The problem comes when you have more than one target and the technology does rely on the camera being pointed in the right direction to start with.
 We would suggest keeping things simple and fitting more fixed cameras for the same price.

-Mini Bullet cameras are shaped, how did you guess, like a bullet these don't come with infra-red illumination and tend to be used for slightly more discreet purposes due to their less intrusive appearance.
-The camera size limits the maximum lens that can be used making them unsuitable for longer distance applications.
-Some bullet cameras are suitable for external use, others are only designed for internal fittment.
+Mini Bullet cameras are shaped, how did you guess, like a bullet these don't come with infrared illumination and tend to be used for slightly more discreet purposes due to their less intrusive appearance.
+The camera size limits the maximum lens that can be used making them unsuitable for longer-distance applications.
+Some bullet cameras are suitable for external use, others are only designed for internal fitment.

 We sell a fixed lens and a varifocal version of our bullet cameras.

 As the name suggests, covert cameras are small cameras that are easy to tuck away somewhere out of sight or cameras that are disguised as another object such as our PIR detector camera.
-These all have fixed focal length lenses, mostly wide angle.
-Ultimate performance will never be as good as standard cameras due to the restriced size of the lens which limits light entry.
+These all have fixed focal length lenses, mostly wide-angle.
+The ultimate performance will never be as good as standard cameras due to the restricted size of the lens which limits light entry.
 Only being available with a fixed lens also means detail capture can not be maximised.

-These are the type of camera you would traditionally associate with CCTV from the 1970's and 80's.
-Not the best looking camera in the world, they need a special housing if you want to protect them from the elements, are more prone to damage and can sometimes take a bit of setting up.
+These are the type of cameras you would traditionally associate with CCTV from the 1970s and '80s.
+Not the best-looking camera in the world, they need special housing if you want to protect them from the elements, are more prone to damage and can sometimes take a bit of setting up.
 Camera bodies and lenses were usually sold separately.
 These cameras have largely been replaced by more modern designs these days.